unixpickle/alux/docs/building-on-OSX.md

 # Building on OS X

+Alux's individual C and C++ source files can all be compiled with Clang or GCC.
+However, if you are using OS X, you will probably run into some difficulty linking the final binary.

+### Overview
-In order to compile Alux (at least, officially), you must have the a GNU C Linker on your system.
-Even if you have Xcode and its command-line utilities installed, you probably do not have GNU binutils&ndash;instead, you most likely have llvm sym-linked to `/usr/bin/ld` or to a similar path.

-For this reason, you probably need to install the *real* binutils.
+In order to link Alux, you need the GNU Linker (ld) and the GNU Library Archiver (ar).
+Even if you have Xcode and its command-line utilities installed, you probably do not have GNU binutils&ndash;instead, you most likely have a simpler linker symbolically linked to `/usr/bin/ld` or to a similar path.
+For this reason, you should install the *real* binutils as described below.
+Note that the binutils package on Homebrew does *not* include `ld` and is thus insufficient.

 On the x86-64 platform, Alux uses NASM to assemble code for initialization and context switching.
 You will need to install this in addition.

-Also, the build script uses CoffeeScript, so you will need Node and CoffeeScript installed on your system.
+Also, several build scripts use CoffeeScript, so you will need Node and CoffeeScript installed on your system.

 ## Building binutils